fongc123/notes/Kubernetes/Namespace.md

 ## Specifying Namespaces

-The `--namespace` option is used to specify the namespace.
+The `--namespace` option (or `-n`) is used to specify the namespace.
 For example, the command below lists pods in the `kube-system` namespace.

 ```bash
 kubectl get pods --namespace=kube-system